 Christopher Murphy is a writer, designer and educator based in Belfast.
-Creative Review described him as, “a William Morris for the digital age,” an epithet he aspires to fulfil daily.
+Adrian Shaughnessy, writing for Creative Review, described him as, “a William Morris for the digital age,” an epithet he aspires to fulfil, daily.

-Informing his role as an educator, Murphy is a practicing designer whose work spans a variety of media.
-His work has featured in numerous magazines and books including Eye Magazine, widely acknowledged as one of the world’s leading design journals, and Influences: A Lexicon of Contemporary Graphic Design Practice.
+Informing his role as an educator, Murphy is a practicing designer whose work spans a variety of media, both analogue and digital.
+His work has featured in numerous magazines and books including Eye Magazine, widely acknowledged as one of the world’s leading design journals.

 An internationally respected speaker, he is regularly invited to talk on a range of topics, including: the importance of improving design education; exploring how design is changing; and the importance of growing ‘ideas cultures’.
 He has spoken at conferences worldwide, including: Build, New Adventures and, most recently, on the topic of mental health in the technology sector, at Brooklyn Beta.